CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/docs/getting_started.md

 2. Download the CAN bus expansion data and maps [HERE](https://www.nuscenes.org/download).

-3. Organize your floder structure as below：
+3. Organize your folder structure as below：
 ```
 Occupancy3D
 ├── projects/